 Your Turn to Dive Into Course Creation Mode!

-Now that you know how Todd Herman put together his online course, it’s time for you to plan yours.
+Now that you know how to develop an online course, it’s time for you to plan yours.
+Todd provided a lot of expert advice to get you started in the right direction!

 If you’re an author who has a ton of material already, then make sure to set some time aside to work with clients or hone in on which area your course will deliver solutions for.